weizmannk/EarthOrbitPlan/docs/config/params_ini.rst

 Example Configuration
 ---------------------

-Below is a complete example configuration for the ULTRASAT mission during the O5 observing run.
+Below is a complete parameters configuration for M4OPT scheduling using ULTRASAT

 .. literalinclude:: ../../params.ini
    :language: ini
-   :caption: Example configuration for M4OPT scheduling using ULTRASAT